mretegan/crispy/README.rst

 Using pip
 *********
 Pip is the package manager for Python, and before you can use it to install Crispy, you have to make sure that you have a working Python distribution.
 While Crispy works with both Python 2 and Python 3, you should install Python 3.5 or greater, as in previous versions some of the dependencies like PyQt5 cannot be easily installed using pip.
 On macOS and Windows you can install Python using the `official <https://www.python.org/downloads>`_ installers.
 In particular for Windows you should install the 64-bit version of Python, and make sure that during the installation you select to add Python to system's PATH.
-On Linux, Python and dependencies can be installed using the system's package manager (apt, dnf, pacman, etc.).

 Crispy depends on the following Python packages: